What is Data Lineage?

 Ensure that the tool provides robust search functionality for rapid data flow tracing, both forward and backward.

-Effective data lineage requires accuracy, completeness, and detail.
-Alation provides advanced data lineage tools for comprehensive visibility and understanding of the data life cycle across your enterprise.
-Capabilities include automated, table-to-table lineage, as well as lineage APIs for manual augmentation of data flow graphs.
+Impactful data lineage requires detailed end-to-end data flows across the organization's data assets.
+Alation provides advanced data lineage for comprehensive visibility and understanding of the data life cycle across your enterprise.
+Capabilities include:

 To learn more about Alation for data lineage, sign up today to get a demo.